Leadership Crisis Unfolding at Private Equity Firms

 “Transformational change more often than not today occurs through the lens of human capital,” said Annmarie Neal, chief talent officer at Hellman & Friedman.
 H&F, a 34-year old private equity firm with offices in San Francisco, New York and London, prides itself on partnering with, and empowering, management teams.
 For the firm’s partners, among the most important assets they manage are people and intellectual capital.

-In her role, Dr. Friedman helps drive the value of portfolio companies by focusing on, and improving, their organizational and leadership effectiveness.
+In her role, Dr. Neal helps drive the value of portfolio companies by focusing on, and improving, their organizational and leadership effectiveness.
 “Value creation begins and ends with a well-rounded approach to talent management,” she noted.